-Vertebroplasty is little invasive surgical treatment abroad that is performed for the treatment abroad of fractures of the osteoporotic vertebra of the spine.
-Place of the fracture is stabilized with a special cohesive substance that is injected in the ruptured place of the vertebra.
-In the case of the vertebroplasty, initial physiological height and shape of the vertebra are not restored.
+Vertebroplasty is a little invasive surgical treatment abroad that is performed for the treatment abroad of fractures of the osteoporotic vertebra of the spine.
+The place of the fracture is stabilized with a special cohesive substance that is injected into the ruptured place of the vertebra.
+In the case of vertebroplasty, the initial physiological height and shape of the vertebra are not restored.
 You can significantly reduce NHS waiting time for spine surgery like vertebroplasty if you chose to have it abroad and get an NHS refund.

 Avoid NHS Waiting Time for injection in facet joints.

 Injection in facet joints.
 Facet joints are located in the back of the spine vertebrae between each pair of vertebras.
 These joints secure the stability of the spine and create the possibility to bend and turn.

 Osteoarthritis of the facet joint is caused by the wear and tear of the cartilage of those joints.
 It usually causes explicit pain.
 Reasons for the wear and tear of the cartilage can be preliminary fractures and traumas of the vertebra.
 Still, the most typical reason is the ageing process of the spine.

 By introducing analgesic and anti-inflammatory medications in joints, injections can reduce pain caused by arthritis.
 Local anaesthesia is used for performing facet joint injections and it is done under X-ray control.